Welcome to Congregation Beth Ami of Santa Rosa, California.

-Online: TaNaCh Class with Rabbi Mordecai Miller: Thursdays at 2:30 p.m. in the Library.
+Online: TaNaCh Class with Rabbi Mordecai Miller: Thursdays at 2:45 p.m.
 A study and discussion based on the Parsha of the week or Neviim (Prophets.)
 In English with lively discussion.

 Online: Midrash Class with Rabbi Mordecai Miller: Wednesday evenings 8:00 – 8:45 p.m.
 We examine the original text of the Midrash Rabba (the Great Midrash) on Genesis as well as an 18th Century commentary called “Eitz Yoseph”.
 These provide original insights into the Biblical text.
 Discussion is encouraged.